MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 ## Known Issues

 Note that the service is in preview and subject to change, which may affect your bot development and overall performance.
 Here is a list of known issues:

-1. The service is currently deployed to West US 2, East US, East US 2, Southeast Asia, North Europe and West Europe [Azure regions](https://azure.microsoft.com/global-infrastructure/regions/).
-Customers can get the benefit of low-latency speech interactions with their bots by choosing nearest region.

 1. Minor changes to control fields, such as [serviceUrl](https://github.com/Microsoft/BotBuilder/blob/master/specs/botframework-activity/botframework-activity.md#service-url), will be coming